WG21-SG14/flat_containers/proposals/D0460_flat_containers.md

     For a flat_set<Key> both the key_type and value_type are Key.
 Descriptions are provided here only for operations on flat_set that are not described in one of these tables and for operations where there is additional semantic information.

+    The basic exception guarantee is provided by flat_set.

     namespace std {
         template <class Key, class Compare = default_order_t<Key>,